 When I’m like this I don’t.
 Just fill in the blanks, ‘cuz whatever it is, I don’t.
 I don’t want to talk about it.
 I don’t want you to waste your time trying to make me feel better, and I don’t want you to feel at all like there’s something more you could have said or done.
 I don’t want to bother you with what, from the outside, look like luxury problems.
 I don’t to want to risk the judgement — or even worse, the pity — I might see in your eyes while you wonder why you’re even friends with me.

-Because you can’t see my scars, and I have no visible proof that I am suffering to the extend that I am.
-And you just saw me yesterday, and I was “fine.”
+Because you can’t see my scars.
+I have no visible proof that I am suffering, and yesterday I was “fine.”